fanf2/kbd/README.md

 Adjusting the BBC Micro layout
 ------------------------------

-The Beeb keyboard is slightly wider than a 75% board: CAPS LOCK and SHIFT LOCK stick out 0.25u on the left, and DOWN sticks out 0.5u on the right.
+The Model B keyboard is slightly wider than a 75% board: CAPS LOCK and SHIFT LOCK stick out 0.25u on the left, and DOWN sticks out 0.5u on the right.
 It can be made to fit in a 75% case by using a BBC Master arrow cluster, and by displacing the LOCK keys.
 To be usable with a